Control of the magnon-polariton hybridization with a microwave pump: Introduction

 A recent work has experimentally demonstrated that a ferrimagnet driven by a strong microwave can exhibit non-trivial properties, in particular the emergence of the pump-induced magnon mode (PIM) \cite{RaoPhysRevLett}.
-The formation of this peculiar magnnon mode is attributed to the cooperative precession of unsaturated spins in the ferrimagnet under a microwave pump.
+The formation of this peculiar magnon mode is attributed to the cooperative precession of unsaturated spins in the ferrimagnet under a microwave pump.
 The inherent nature of PIM allows it to be highly tunable by the microwave pump.
 Such a property is not possessed by any other magnon modes in magnets, including magnetostatic modes or Damon-Eshbach modes.
 If we incorporate a PIM into cavity magnonics, one straightforward consequence is that the cavity magnonic system will acquire an additional manipulation freedom inherited from the PIM and hence become tunable by the microwave pump.
-Comparing to conventional cavity magnonic devices that highly depend on the electromagnetic properties of microwave cavities, a tuning technique that merely needs to adjust the power or frequency of a microwave pump can greatly simplify the design of cavity magnonic devices.
-Moreover, the PIM can be strongly couple to normal magnon modes in magnets via spin-spin interactions.
+A similar technique that uses a strong microwave to manipulate a on-chip cavity magnonic device in the nonlinear regime has been demonstrated \cite{PhysRevLett.123.107701}.
+Comparing to conventional cavity magnonic devices that highly depend on the design of microwave cavities, a tuning technique that merely needs to adjust the power or frequency of a microwave pump and can work in both the linear and nonlinear regimes is very useful.
+Moreover, the PIM can strongly couple to normal magnon modes in magnets via spin-spin interactions.
 This effect makes possible the hybridization of the PIM and CMP, and may hence produce new quasi-particles in cavity magnonics.
 Combined with the flexibility of PIM dynamics, such a quasiparticle would provide an ideal solution and significant impact on the high-dimensional tunability of the cavity magnonic system.